NIAGADS/niagads-api/README.md

-# NIAGADS Open Access API
+# NIAGADS Open Access API - Server Side

+Python backend (FAST-API) for the NIAGADS Open Access API

 > NOTE: **The API is still under development and has been release in _alpha_.**